matheus-pereira/elric/packages/jest-phabricator/README.md

         $result_arrays[] = $this->runCommands($commands);
       } catch (Exception $e) {
         // Ignore the exception in case of failing tests
-        // As Jest should have already printed the results.
+        // As elric should have already printed the results.
         $result = new ArcanistUnitTestResult();
         $result->setName('JavaScript tests');
         $result->setResult(ArcanistUnitTestResult::RESULT_FAIL);